-IN WITNESS WHEREOF, the parties hereto he officers and officials duly authorized to execute as the date of its approval by the Governor of ATTEST By: Title: This agreement has been legally reviewed and BY: WEW.
-Title: By: William F. Patty Chief Counsel, Legal Bureau RECOMMENDED FOR APPROVAL: D.E.
+IN WITNESS WHEREOF, the parties hereto have executed this Agreement by those officers and officials duly authorized to execute same, and to be effective on the date hereinafter stated as the date of its approval by the Governor of Alabama.

+ATTEST MF By: B Title: Title:

+This agreement has been legally reviewed and approved as to form and content.

+By: William F. Patty Chief Counsel, Legal Bureau

+RECOMMENDED FOR APPROVAL:

+D.E.
 Phillips, Jr. P.E.
-State Local Transportation Engineer Don T. Arkle, P.E.
-Chief Engineer STATE OF ALABAMA, ACTING BY AND THROUGH THE ALABAMA DEPARTMENT OF TRANSPORTATION The foregoing Agreement is hereby executed in the name of the State of Alabama and signed By the Governor on the day of John R. Cooper Transportation Director Kay Ivey Governor, State of Alabama
+State Local Transportation Engineer

+Don T. Arkle, P.E.
+Chief Engineer

+STATE OF ALABAMA, ACTING BY AND THROUGH THE ALABAMA DEPARTMENT OF TRANSPORTATION The foregoing Agreement is hereby executed in the name of the State of Alabama and signed By the Governor on the day of , 20

+John R. Cooper Transportation Director

+Kay Ivey Governor, State of Alabama